dusk-network/plonk/docs/notes-snark.md

 how SNARKs satisfy the fundamental properties of zero knowledge.
 Namely:
 Completeness, Soundess and Zero
 Knowledge.
-Completeness is the verifier convinced that the claims from the prover are true.
-Soundess means that if the information is false, then the prover cannot convince the verifier otherwise.
+Completeness means that the verifier is convinced that the claims from the prover are true.
+Soundness means that if the information is false, then the prover cannot convince the verifier otherwise.